 DB Cordrea Tankersley Profile

-During his Hargrave season, Tankersley had 36 tackles, two interceptions, a pick-6 and eight pass breakups.
+During his season at Hargrave, Tankersley had 36 tackles, two interceptions, a pick-6 and eight pass breakups.
 On the offensive side of the ball, Tankersley caught 30 passes for 269 yards and four touchdowns.

 CUTigers.com Top Stories

 WATSON RUNNER-UP FOR HEISMANWatch back-to-back Clemson Heisman Finalist Deshaun Watson's pre-award press conference and interview with CUTigers.com!

 WATSON WINS DAVEY O'BRIEN AWARDWatch our interview with Deshaun Watson following the receipt of his second consecutive Davey O'Brien Award at the College Football Hall of Fame in Atlanta!

 CFP HEAD COACHES' JOINT PRESS CONFERENCEWatch Clemson Head Coach Dabo Swinney, Urban Meyer, Nick Saban and Chris Petersen discuss the upcoming College Football Playoff from the College Football Hall of Fame in Atlanta at…

 CUTigers.comFriday at 11:03 AM